postaljs/postal.js/README.md

 ```

 ## More References
 Please visit the [postal.js wiki](https://github.com/postaljs/postal.js/wiki) for API documentation, discussion of concepts and links to blogs/articles on postal.js.
+Just bear in mind that the wiki won't be updated for v0.9.0 until a release is final.

 ## How can I extend it?
 There are four main ways you can extend Postal:

 * Write a plugin.
 Need more complex behavior that the built-in SubscriptionDefinition doesn't offer?
 Write a plugin that you can attach to the global postal object.
 See [postal.when](https://github.com/postaljs/postal.when) for an example of how to do this.
 * Write a custom federation plugin, to federate instances of postal across a transport of your choice.
-* You can write an entirely new bus implementation if you wanted.
-The postal `subscribe`, `publish` and `addWiretap` calls all simply wrap a concrete implementation provided by the `postal.configuration.bus` object.
-For example, if you wanted a bus that stored message history in local storage and pushed a dump of past messages to a new subscriber, you'd simply write your implementation and then swap the default one out by calling: `postal.configuration.bus = myWayBetterBusImplementation`.
 * You can also change how the `bindingResolver` matches subscriptions to message topics being published.
 You may not care for the AMQP-style bindings functionality.
 No problem!
 Write your own resolver object that implements a `compare` and `reset` method and swap the core version out with your implementation by calling: `postal.configuration.resolver = myWayBetterResolver`.

 It's also possible to extend the monitoring of messages passing through Postal by adding a "wire tap".
 A wire tap is a callback that will get invoked for any published message (even if no actual subscriptions would bind to the message's topic).
 Wire taps should _not_ be used in lieu of an actual subscription - but instead should be used for diagnostics, logging, forwarding (to a websocket publisher or a local storage wrapper, for example) or other concerns that fall along those lines.
 This repository used to include a console logging wiretap called postal.diagnostics.js - you can now find it [here in it's own repo](https://github.com/postaljs/postal.diagnostics).
 This diagnostics wiretap can be configured with filters to limit the firehose of message data to specific channels/topics and more.